-Binaglia and the other painters employed by MOD use a “spolvero” (dusting technique) to stencil detailed patterns onto terracotta.
-A small bag containing pulverized charcoal is tapped over a thin sheet of paper with pin size holes running through a pattern, transferring an outline of a design onto the pottery.
-But it is only through practice, experience and a keen eye that the painters reproduce the uniform colors of classic motifs, such as the “Raffaellesco” pattern.
+Binaglia and the other painters at MOD use a “spolvero” (dusting technique) to stencil detailed patterns onto terracotta.
+But it is only through practice, experience, and a keen eye that the painters succeed.
+That’s how they can reproduce the uniform colors of classic motifs, such as the “Raffaellesco” pattern.

 “We use traditional methods to reproduce patterns from the 13-to-1500’s, by studying ancient books and antique artifacts”, said Antonio Ranocchia.

-The town supports artisans and companies such as MOD to promote their products overseas, including the United States and Russia.
+The town supports artisans and companies to promote their products overseas.
 That entails a consortium of craftsmen, and an official trademark that allows customers to recognize a genuine piece of Deruta pottery.
-Stamped on authentic pottery hand made in the town, the trademark is also found on windows of local shops and factories that adhere to the standards of Deruta pottery production.
+The trademark is on authentic pottery and visible on the windows of local stores and factories.

 By Natalie Trusso Cafarello